-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1/2 To login safely.
-To start to introduce to the children the idea of 'ownership' of their creative work.
-To know how to find saved work in the Online Work area and find teacher comments.
-To know how to search to find resources.
-To become familiar with the types of resources available in the Topics section.
-To scart to add pictures and text To start to add pictures and text To start to add pictures and text To section.
-To start to add pictures and text To explore the Tools section and to learn about the common icons used for Save, Print, Open, New.
-To explore the Games section.
-To understand the terminology associated with searching.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 To login safely.
+To start to introduce the children the ideal 'ownership' of their creative work.
+To know how to find saved work in the On Work area and find teacher comments.
+To know how to sear to find resources.
+To become familiar with the types of resources available in the Topic section.
+To become more familiar with the icons used in the resources in the T section.
+To start to add pictur and text To explore the Tools section and to learn about the common ic used for Save, Print, Open, New.
+To explore the Games section To understand the terminology associate with searching.
 To gain a better understanding about searching on the Internet.
-To create a leaflet to help.
-Adding images to a spreadsheet and using the image toolbox Using the 'speak' and 'count' tools in 2Calculate to count items To emphasise the importance of following instructions.
+To create a leaflet to someone search f v using the image toothox Using the 'speak' and 'count' tools in 2 Calculate to count items h h h h h h h h h h h h h To emphasise the importance of following instructions.
 To follow and create simple instructions on the computer.
 To consider how the order of instructions affects the result.
 To understand what coding means in computing.
 To introduce 2Code.
 To use Design Mode to add and change backgrounds and characters.
 To design a scene for a program.
 To explore the When Key and When Swiped commands (on tablets if available).
 To explore a method to code interactivity between objects.
 To understand what an algorithm is.
 To create a computer program using simple algorithms.
 To understand how use the Repeat command.
+To understand how use the Repeat command.
 To understand how to use the Timer command.
 To understand how to use the Timer command.
-To understand the need to test and debug a program repeatedly.
-To create programs using different kinds of objects whose behaviours are limited to specific actions.
+To understand how to use the timer command.
+To debug simple programs.
+To create program using different kinds of objects whose behaviours are limited to specific actions.
 To predict what the objects will do in other programs, based on their knowledge of what the object is capable of.
-To discuss how logic helped them understand that they could only predict specific actions, as that is what the objects whose limited to.
+To discuss how logic helped them understand that they could only predict specific actions, as that is what the objects were limited to.
 To walk around the local community and find examples of where technology is used.
 To record examples of technology outside school To sort items using a range of criteria.
 To sort items on the computer To be introduced to 2Paint A Picture.
 To look at the impressionist style of art (Monet, Degas, Renoir).
 To recreate pointillist art and look at the work of pointillist artists such as Seurat.
 To look at the work of Piet Mondrian and recreate it using the Lines template.
-To look at the work of William Morris and recreate it using the Patterns template eCollage • someone search
+To look at the work of William Morris and recreate it using the Patterns template eCollage